swapnilsparsh/30DaysOfJavaScript/CONTRIBUTING.md

 ![Branch](https://user-images.githubusercontent.com/73248007/135501103-b446d342-70b3-451e-895e-52345eb7cb0e.png)

-### Step 6 : Pull Request
+### Step 7 : Create a Pull Request

-- Go to your repository in browser and click on compare and pull requests.
+- Go to your repository on the web.
+- Click on "Compare and Pull Requests."
-Then add a title and description to your pull request that explains your contribution.
+- Add a title and description that explains your contribution.
+- Your PR will be reviewed and merged by the moderators.
+- That's it!
+Your contribution is on its way.
+Thanks for helping improve our project! 🚀

 ![PR](https://user-images.githubusercontent.com/73248007/135501122-6d3bde84-5a50-4baf-8be7-80a4e9f9d51a.png)

 - Yay, Your Pull Request has been submitted and will be reviewed by the moderators and merged.